zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/configuration-and-infrastructure/migrating-configurations-and-properties.md

 ### Property Updates

-If you're coming from a version prior to Liferay Portal 6.2, start with these property-related updates:
+New versions of Liferay introduce new and modified properties.

-* If you're on Liferay Portal 6.1, [adapt your properties to the new defaults that Liferay Portal 6.2 introduced](https://help.liferay.com/hc/en-us/articles/360017903232-Upgrading-Liferay#review-the-liferay-62-properties-defaults).
+* If you're on Liferay Portal 6.1 or earlier, [adapt your properties to the new defaults that Liferay Portal 6.2 introduced](https://help.liferay.com/hc/en-us/articles/360017903232-Upgrading-Liferay#review-the-liferay-62-properties-defaults).

 * If you have a sharded environment, [configure your upgrade to generate a non-sharded environment](../other-upgrade-scenarios/upgrading-a-sharded-environment.md).

+* Examine the default settings changes in 7.0+ [here](../reference/changes-to-default-settings.md).

 * Liferay's image sprite framework is deprecated as of 7.2 and is disabled by default.
 The framework requires scanning plugins for image sprites.
 If you don't use the framework, there's no need for it to scan for images sprites.
 If you use the framework yourself, enable it by overriding the default `sprite.enabled` portal property (since 7.2) value with the following setting in your [`portal-ext.properties`](../../reference/portal-properties.md) file: